karakun/karakun.github.io/trainings.md

 in doing one of our workshops at your company [just contact us]((mailto:hendrik.ebbers@karakun.com)).

 ## Open Workshops
-As already mentioned we provide our workshops and traings at 3 different locations:
+As already mentioned we provide our workshops and trainings at 3 different locations:

 * Karakun headquarter in Basel, Switzerland
 * Karakun office in Dortmund, Germany